Malaysian National Curriculum

 Curriculum & Assessments

 The Primary years in the Malaysian National Curriculum at APS are based on the Malaysian National Primary School Standard Curriculum, or Kurikulum Standard Sekolah Rendah (KSSR), from Standard 1 to 6 (from ages 7-12).
-Students are assessed under the Pelaporan Pentaksiran Sekolah Rendah (PPSR) which comprises the Ujian Penilaian Sekolah Rendah (UPSR); Pentaksiran Bilik Darjah (PBD); Pentaksiran Aktiviti Jasmani, Sukan dan Kokurikulum (PAJSK) and Pentaksiran Psikometrik (PPsi) as per the Malaysian Ministry of Education’s requirements.
+Students are nurtured and also developed in a wide range of school based assessment subject areas.
+The primary medium of instruction is Bahasa Melayu, with Mathematics and Science being taught in English at all levels under the Dual Language Programme.
+Students will be assessed under Pelaporan Pentaksiran Sekolah Rendah (PPSR) which comprises; Pentaksiran Bilik Darjah (PBD); Pentaksiran Aktiviti Jasmani, Sukan dan Kokurikulum (PAJSK) and Pentaksiran Psikometrik (PPSi).

-Students then move on to the Secondary programme to further build upon the foundations already laid, studying the Kurikulum Bersepadu Sekolah Menengah (KBSM).
+Students then move on to the Secondary programme to further build upon the foundations already laid, studying the Kurikulum Standard Sekolah Menengah (KSSM).
 Students are assessed under Pentaksiran Berasaskan Sekolah (PBS), leading to the Pentaksiran Tingkatan 3 (PT3) examination in Form 3 and culminating in the Sijil Pelajaran Malaysia (SPM) examination in Form 5.
+All Science, Technology, Engineering and Mathematics (STEM) subjects are taught in English following the implementation of Dual Language Programme (DLP).

 While students are prepared to excel in rigorous formal exams, this is supplemented by greater involvement in non-academic school activities and especially in leadership positions.
 Co-curricular activities are mandatory for all students across all year groups, and allows Malaysian National Curriculum students to make friends with schoolmates from the International Curriculum.